Ali Khamenei: Beliefs about the United States and its foreign policy

 In June 2011, Khamenei accused the United States government of terrorism and rejected the American definition of terrorism; he was quoted as saying, "The U.S. and the European governments that follow it describe Palestinian combatant groups who fight for the liberation of their land as terrorists."

-In June 2012, Khamenei warned Western governments that the mounting sanctions on the country will only deepen the Iranians' hatred of the West.
+In June 2012, Khamenei warned Western governments that the mounting sanctions on the country would only deepen the Iranians' hatred of the West.
 In October 2014, Khamenei said the U.S. and the U.K. created ISIS as a tool to fight Iran and "create insecurity" in the region.

 On 19 July 2015, while speaking at a mosque in Tehran, Khamenei said to his supporters that the policies of the United States in the region were "180 degrees" opposed to Iran's political and religious movement.
 The speech was punctuated by chants of "Death to America" and "Death to Israel".
-Khamenei said in regards to the 2015 nuclear deal that "Even after this deal, our policy towards the arrogant U.S. will not change."
+Khamenei said in regards to the 2015 nuclear deal, "Even after this deal, our policy towards the arrogant U.S. will not change".
 U.S. Secretary of State John Kerry said that if the comments reflected policy, it was "very disturbing", and "very troubling".

-In March 2020, Khamenei warned against a United States offer of aid to fight COVID-19 on the grounds that it could be a way to hurt Iran by further spreading the disease.
+On 24 June 2019, the United States imposed sanctions on Khamenei with the signing of Executive Order 13876.
+In March 2020, Khamenei warned against a United States offer of aid to fight COVID-19 because it could be a way to hurt Iran by further spreading the disease.
 He also suggested the US had developed a special variety of the virus "based on Iranian genetic information they have gathered", although he provided no evidence for the theory.
-Khamenei explained, "There are enemies who are demons, and there are enemies who are humans, and they help one another."

-In March 2022, Khamenei accused the U.S. of creating the conflict surrounding the Russo-Ukrainian War.
+Khamenei explained, "There are enemies who are demons, and there are enemies who are humans, and they help one another".
+In February 2024, it was announced that Meta Platforms had removed Khamenei's Facebook and Instagram accounts, citing repeated violations of its Dangerous Organizations and Individuals policy.
+In March 2022, Khamenei accused the United States of creating the conflict surrounding the Russo-Ukrainian War.

-Condemnation of September 11 attacks
+Condemnation of the 11 September attacks

-After the September 11 attacks, Khamenei condemned the act and the attackers and called for a condemnation of terrorist activities all over the world, but warned strongly against a military intervention in Afghanistan.
-He is quoted as saying, "Mass killings of human beings are catastrophic acts which are condemned wherever they may happen and whoever the perpetrators and the victims may be."
+After the September 11 attacks in 2001, Khamenei condemned the act and the attackers, and called for a condemnation of terrorist activities all over the world but warned strongly against a military intervention in Afghanistan.
+He is quoted as saying, "Mass killings of human beings are catastrophic acts which are condemned wherever they may happen and whoever the perpetrators and the victims may be".